3339rasmusege/ald-automotive-styleguide/README.md

 - Sticky footer
 - Dark blue sticky footer scroll down to it on click
 - 'reload browser to see models' when resizing window
+- redo conf updating (stop from jumping around and shifting position)